-The TPO provided support for the Port Everglades Petroleum Commodity Flow Study conducted by FDOT-D4.
+The TPO provided support for the Port Everglades Petroleum Commodity Flow Study conducted by FDOT District 4.
 The TPO continued to work with FDOT to acquire data and enhance the regional freight model to specifically evaluate transportation investments and their benefits with regard to freight mobility.
 The TPO continued to participate in the MPOAC Freight Advisory Committee.
 The TPO continued to support FDOT's efforts to update the Port of Fort Pierce Master Plan.
 The TPO developed and designated a St. Lucie Freight Network.
 The TPO continued to identify and analyze operational improvements to the freight network through the implementation of the St. Lucie ATMS.
-The TPO supported St. Lucie County in the designation of a Freight Logistics Zone in the Go2040 LRTP.
+The TPO supported St. Lucie County in the designation of a Freight Logistics Zone around the Treasure Coast International Airport in the Go2040 LRTP.

-- Implement local and regional plans - Maintain liaison with various agency staff

-• Monitor and update the St. Lucie Freight Network
+- Implement local and regional plans - Maintain liaison with various agency staff - Monitor and update the St. Lucie Freight Network - Support continued development of the St. Lucie Freight Logistics Zone